performs the bias correction in two steps (see Section 3.4.1

 WFC images obtained before SM4 showed intermittent bias variations of a few

 tenths of a DN during readout.
 Bias frames occasionally exhibited horizontal bias jumps in one or more quadrants that lasted for several hundreds of rows (Figure 4.5

 ).
 The probable cause of these jumps was electronic interference from other scientific instruments and/or spacecraft activities.
 There is no automatic detection of these bias jumps within the calibration pipeline.
 Bias jumps at the sub-DN level are not important for most science applications, but users should be aware of their possible existence in their calacs

 The DSI mode (Dual-slope Integrator, implemented in the replacement CCD

 electronics during SM4) of WFC operation induces a signal-dependent bias shift whose cause is closely related to that of the bias gradient described in Section 4.2.1

 .
 The DC level of the DSI mode is sensitive to changes in the CCD output voltage in such a way that the pixel bias level is shifted positively by 0.02%

 0.30% (depending on the amplifier) of the signal from the previously integrated pixel.
-This phenomenon is well understood and can be analytically removed using a parametric algorithm developed by Markus Loose of Teledyne Scientific & Imaging.
-It is anticipated that a correction for this effect will be incorporated into the OPUS pipeline during 2011.
+This phenomenon is well characterized for ACS/WFC full frame images and can be analytically removed using a parametric algorithm described in Golimowski et al.(ACS-ISR 2012-02

 Before SM4, the bias reference frames for science images obtained with WFC and